The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Analysis of Marked Words

 \section{Analysis of Marked Words}

-To complement our quantitative findings in Section \ref{sec:results}, we also analyze the marked words identified in self-descriptions across all combinations of demographic group and prompt type.
+To complement the quantitative findings in Section \ref{sec:results}, we also analyze the marked words identified in self-descriptions across all combinations of demographic group and prompt type.
 To this end, we compute the most frequent marked words per demographic group and present the top 10 in Table \ref{tab:top_words}.
 In line with \citet{cheng2023marked}, we observe that many of these words reflect patterns of markedness, essentialism, and othering in LLM responses.
-In particular, we identify four categories of marked words linked to problematic stereotypes as detailed in their work: \begin{enumerate} \itemsep0em \item Narrative of imposed resilience for \textit{Black} personas (e.g. ``resilience'', ``strength'') \item Relationship to demographic identity as the primary frame of any \textit{non-White} groups (e.g. ``heritage'', ``culture'') \item Conflation of \textit{Middle-Eastern} identity with religiosity (e.g. ``faith'', ``muslim'') \item Disproportionate focus on gender identity for \textit{nonbinary} personas (e.g. ``gender'', ``identity'') \end{enumerate}
+In particular, we identify four categories of marked words linked to problematic stereotypes as detailed in their work: \begin{enumerate}[itemsep=0.3em, topsep=0.3em, parsep=0em, partopsep=0em] \item Narrative of imposed resilience for \textit{Black} personas (e.g., ``resilience'', ``strength'') \item Relationship to demographic identity as the primary frame of any \textit{non-White} groups (e.g., ``heritage'', ``culture'') \item Conflation of \textit{Middle-Eastern} identity with religiosity (e.g., ``faith'', ``muslim'') \item Disproportionate focus on gender identity for \textit{nonbinary} personas (e.g., ``gender'', ``identity'') \end{enumerate}

-For each category, we calculate the share of personas from the associated groups whose self-descriptions include these words and compare across prompt strategies.
+For each category, we calculate the share of personas from the associated groups whose self-descriptions include such words and compare between prompt strategies.
 Figure \ref{fig:resilience} shows results for category 1 and 2: using \textit{names} and/or the \textit{interview} format consistently lowers the share of stereotyped persona descriptions across models.\footnote{Results for additional stereotype categories follow the same pattern; full results and significance levels are provided in Appendix \ref{app:ster_cat}.}